HEHFB PILOT Program

 PILOT Application Submission

-To appropriately submit a PILOT application to the HEHFB staff, the Applicant shall submit: (i) an electronic copy of the PILOT application in portable document format (PDF) to the HEHFB staff and (ii) the non-refundable application fee due and payable upon submission of the PILOT application.
-If any minor errors exist within a submitted PILOT application, then the HEHFB staff may, in its sole discretion, allow the Applicant up to ten (10) business days to make the necessary corrections.
+To appropriately submit a PILOT application to the HEHFB, the Applicant shall: (i) email an electronic copy of the completed PILOT application in portable document format (PDF) to the HEHFB staff (listed on the following page); and (ii) pay the non-refundable application fee, which is immediately due and payable upon submission of the PILOT application.

 The submitted PILOT application must contain the following subject line in the email:

-HEHFB PILOT (Type of Application) (Name of Applicant); (Month/Year)
+“HEHFB/MHA PILOT (Type of Application) (Name of Applicant) (Name of Project)”

 All PILOT applications shall be collectively emailed to the individuals listed below: